New Indian River Inlet Bridge, United States of America

 Design of the new Indian River inlet bridge

-The bridge will be 2,600ft long with a 900ft (305m) span over the inlet of the Indian River, with 1,700ft of bridge deck over the land.
+The bridge is 2,600ft-long with a 900ft (305m) span over the inlet of the Indian River, with 1,700ft of bridge deck over the land.

-This radical change in design from the original bridge means that all supports are out of the water, so erosion caused by salt water to the structural elements will not be a problem.
+This radical change in design from the original bridge means that all supports are out of the water, so erosion caused by saltwater to the structural elements will not be a problem.

-The clearance from the deck to the water is 45ft (old bridge 35ft clearance) to allow for navigation of shipping along the river.
+The clearance from the deck to the water is 45ft (old bridge – 35ft clearance) to allow for navigation of shipping along the river.
 There are two 12ft travel lanes, a 10ft outside shoulder, and a 4ft inside shoulder in both directions.

-In addition there is a single 12ft wide sidewalk accessible from the east side of the bridge.
+In addition, there is a single 12ft-wide sidewalk accessible from the east side of the bridge.
 There are also reduced embankment heights leading into the bridge for a more open view of the estuary.

 Ramp mitigation